About Socotra

 Many are strange-looking remnants of ancient floras, which long ago disappeared from the African /Arabian mainland.

-They create a scene of weird vegetation and make the archipelago the world’s tenth richest Island group for endemic plant species.
+They create a scene of weird vegetation and make the Socotra the world’s tenth richest Island group for endemic plant species.

-There are certainly many more plant species that have yet to be discovered.
+There are certainly many more plant species that have yet to be discovered in Socotra.
 For an example, Dr. Tony Miller of the Royal Botanical Garden in Socotra Sea StarEdinburgh.
 Recently collected the first known specimens of a tiny carnivorous plant.
 Which grows on moist tree trunks in the higher reaches of the Haghier Mountains.

 This was compared in the past to the “Blood of Dragons”.